-- the rationale for the grant initiative and how the grant initiative will meet government objectives, including expected outcomes and benefits and how to measure these - the potential for co-design with prospective grantees and/or other stakeholders to best meet identified needs - the expected costs and benefits of the grant initiative and the risks and sensitivities associated with these - any taxation or accounting treatments required in respect of the grant - commercial considerations, including consideration of an appropriate funding strategy and grant agreement - management issues, including: - the approach to engaging and communicating effectively with stakeholders - risk identification and management
+- the rationale for the grant initiative and how the grant initiative will meet government objectives, including expected outcomes and benefits and how to measure these - the location or area in NSW that the grant initiative is targeting (e.g. regional NSW) - the potential for co-design with prospective grantees and/or other stakeholders to best meet identified needs - the expected costs and benefits of the grant initiative and the risks and sensitivities associated with these - any taxation or accounting treatments required in respect of the grant - commercial considerations, including consideration of an appropriate funding strategy and grant agreement - management issues, including: - the approach to engaging and communicating effectively with stakeholders

-- accountability, probity and transparency in administering the grant - appropriate application and selection processes to be used - the role of decision-makers - appropriate performance measures - monitoring and evaluation (which may be under a benefits realisation planning framework) - appropriate documentation, including guidelines and application information - applicable legal, policy and governance requirements (see 1.4 Legislative and policy framework), such as the GSF Act and NSW Government appraisal and evaluation policies (see 6.1 and 6.7).
+- risk identification and management - accountability, probity and transparency in administering the grant - appropriate application and selection processes to be used - the role of decision-makers (the decisionmaker will need to have a financial delegation that allows them to execute the grant agreement) - appropriate performance measures - monitoring and evaluation (which may be under a benefits realisation planning framework) - appropriate documentation, including guidelines and application information - applicable legal, policy and governance requirements (see 1.4 Legislative and policy framework), such as the GSF Act and NSW Government appraisal and evaluation policies (see 6.1 and 6.7).

 Once the parameters of a grant have been established, officials should consider the risks associated with the grant opportunity.
 This entails identifying the risks that may arise and taking steps to avoid or mitigate those risks.
 This should be built into the grants process.
+Officials must ensure that grants administration processes identify and manage risks for all grants, in accordance with agencies' responsibilities under the GSF Act (see 6.1.2 Assessing and managing risk below).